Ammara-Haroon/employee-creator/README.md

 The project was implemented with these goals in mind and the main purpose was to experiment with tools I have not been exposed to before.
 ### FrontEnd
 - Authentication from server-side is used to render elements on the page.
 Add, delete, edit and view more buttons are displayed for an admin user only.
+- *CSRF* token is retrieved from backend and added to subsequent server calls as a header value and cookie.
 - The filters are based on 3 different fields along with a search and sort for names.
 These all form query parameters to the API call to the backend and Redux is used to manage them.
 - Whenever filters change the query parameters in *Redux* are updated.
 These are linked to *TanStack* get query arguments which uses *axios* to make API calls.
 - *React Form* is used as an edit/ add employee form and error handling is done using *zod* resolver